mkopylec/project-manager/README.md

 Checkout the _step-2-start_ branch.
 Implement the `TeamsEndpoint.addMemberToTeam(...)` method, so the unit tests can successfully pass.
 Compare your solution with the _step-2-done_ branch.

+### Step 3 - Show teams
+The user can browse teams.
+He can see their members and on how many projects teams are working right now.

+##### To do
+Checkout the _step-3-start_ branch.
+Implement the `TeamsEndpoint.getTeams(...)` method, so the unit tests can successfully pass.
+Compare your solution with the _step-3-done_ branch.